Motorway works allegedly causing thousands of dollars in damage to homes: residents

 "They think our house is going to fall to bits."

-Law firm Adina Thorn believes even more homeowners are likely to have been affected, given the major roadworks stretch through multiple suburbs between Manukau and Papakura.
+Lawyer Adina Thorn believes even more homeowners are likely to have been affected, given the major roadworks stretch through multiple suburbs between Manukau and Papakura.

 NZTA said it had received complaints from homeowners in Conifer Grove, Manurewa East, Pahurehure, Karaka and Totara Heights.

-Lawyer Adina Thorn called on the Prime Minister to intervene in the stoush because homeowners had so far unsuccessfully been caught in a David-and-Goliath battle with NZTA and its contractor and lived through two years of hell.
+Thorn called on Prime Minister Jacinda Ardern to intervene in the stoush because homeowners had so far unsuccessfully been caught in a David-and-Goliath battle with NZTA and its contractor and lived through two years of hell.

 A list complied by her firm showed 15 homeowners had reported cracks in internal and external walls, as well as some with sunken floors and damaged windows, concrete, tiles and pipes.